snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r73-cuban-macaw-released.md

 <h3>Upgrading EmrEtlRunner and StorageLoader</h3>

-The latest version of the EmrEtlRunner and StorageLoadeder are available from our Bintray [here][app-dl].
+The latest version of the EmrEtlRunner and StorageLoader are available from our Bintray [here][app-dl].

 You will need to update the jar versions in the "emr" section of your configuration YAML: